Skip to Content

 Herstmonceux Castle has a long history.
 Since it was built in 1441 it’s been the largest private home in fifteenth century England, a gothic ivy-clad ruin which the Victorians loved to visit, home to the Royal Greenwich Observatory and it’s now the Bader International Study Centre – part of Queens University in Canada.

-I last explored the castle more than 20 years ago, and, since I only live a fifteen minute drive away, I decided I was long overdue for a return visit.
+Since I only live a fifteen minute drive away, I try and visit every year.
 We waited for a fine day and headed for Herstmonceux.

 Here’s how to enjoy a day out at Herstmonceux Castle